wacncontent/CustomizeTool/removeCommentOutput2/includes/pusher-sign-up.md

 	![store-screen-1][store-screen-1]

-8. Choose a value for the region; for example, China North.
+8. Choose a value for the region; for example, West US.

 9. Click the right arrow.